Pancreas, Gastric Antrum, and Spleen

 However, cysts may also be post necrotic, infectious, and even neoplastic, so the accompanying clinical features are important to consider.

 Hemangiomas of the spleen occur and are hyperechoic (snowball in the spleen), as in the liver.
+Single, hyperechoic focal lesions are benign the great majority of the time.

 Metastatic lesions in the spleen are rare, but are occasionally hyperechoic, with a hypoechoic rim (target sign), so we look carefully at hyperechoic spleen lesions.